DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/01_executive_summary.md

 publishers who, in most cases, cannot afford to outsource e-book design to external service providers because this would double design costs.

 This Toolkit describes easy-to-use tools and work methods for editing and designing hybrid print and electronic publications.
-These tools and methods are for everyone: publishing houses, editors, writers, designers, artists and anyone who is curious.
+These tools and methods do require some effort, but are for everyone: publishing houses, editors, writers, designers, artists and anyone who is curious.

 This Toolkit has a particular (but not exclusive) focus on epub3 as an electronic publication format and on Markdown as a word processing